-S{DB} is the sensitivity of the system's efficiency to changing outdoor dry-bulb temperature and
+S{DB} is the sensitivity of the system's normalized (EER/Rated EER) efficiency to changing outdoor dry-bulb temperature and

 MLT is the climate zone-specific mid-load temperature as given in Table 4.1.2.

 The form of Equation 4.2 illustrates that DB{mult} , is a measure of how much a given system is affected by outdoor conditions that differ from the assumed 82 F rated condition.